Multi-scale Laplacian community detection in heterogeneous networks: Abstract

 \section{Abstract}

-Heterogeneous and complex networks represent the intertwined interactions between real-world elements or agents.
-A fundamental problem of complex network theory involves finding inherent partitions, clusters, or communities.
-By taking advantage of the recent Laplacian Renormalization Group approach, we scrutinize information diffusion pathways throughout networks to shed further light on this issue.
-Based on inter-node communicability, our definition provides a unifying framework for multiple partitioning measures: multi-scale Laplacian (MSL) community detection algorithm.
-This new framework permits to introduce a scale dependent optimal partition in communities and to determine the existence of a particular class of nodes, called {\em metastable} nodes, that switching community at different scales are expected to play a central role in the communication between different communities and therefore in the control of the whole network.
+Heterogeneous and complex networks represent intertwined interactions between real-world elements or agents.
+Determining the multi-scale mesoscopic organization of clusters and intertwined structures is still a fundamental and open problem of complex network theory.
+By taking advantage of the recent Laplacian Renormalization Group, we scrutinize information diffusion pathways throughout networks to shed further light on this issue.
+Based on inter-node communicability, our definition provides a clear-cut framework for resolving the multi-scale mesh of structures in complex networks, disentangling their intrinsic arboreal architecture.
+As it does not consider any topological null-model assumption, the LRG naturally permits the introduction of scale-dependent optimal partitions.
+Moreover, we demonstrate the existence of a particular class of nodes, called {\em metastable} nodes, that switching regions to which they belong at different scales, likely playing a pivotal role in cross-regional communication and, therefore, in managing macroscopic effects of the whole network.

 Community structures emerge as a ubiquitous feature of real-world networks.
-Detection of relevant network substructures is of utmost importance to correctly understand their often hidden multiple mesoscopic scales and particular functionalities \cite{wagner2007,Newman}.
+Detection of relevant network substructures \pv{is paramount} to correctly understand their often hidden multiple mesoscopic scales and particular functionalities \cite{wagner2007,Newman}.
 The level of compartmentalization of a system, \emph{the modularity}, has been proposed as a generic requirement, or an optimal solution, for a system in a changing environment to be evolvable \cite{Lorenz}.
 High modularity, therefore, pervades biology on different scales from proteins and genes \cite{han2004} to cells \cite{norman2013,gavin2006}, the human interactome \cite{taylor2009} or ecosystems \cite{Villegas2021}.
 Modules form the basis of transcriptional regulatory networks \cite{babu2004}, have been found at every scale in metabolic networks \cite{ravasz2002}, and have been hypothesized to confer a high efficiency of information transfer between nodes at low connection cost in brain networks \cite{bullmore2012}.